disafronov/disafronov/README.md

 # Hi there 👋

-My name is Dmitriy Safronov.
+My name is Dmitrii Safronov.
 I love automating things.

 ## About me